Skip to content

 © Krakenimages.com/stock.adobe.com

-Prescriptions for medication
+Prescriptions for Medication

-A prescription fee must be paid for each medicinal product that you obtain from a pharmacy or medicine cabinet.
-The prescription fee is 7.10 (2024) per packaging unit.
-If the cost of the medicine is less than the prescription fee, you must pay for the medicine yourself.
+A prescription charge must be paid for each type of medication that you obtain from a pharmacy.
+The prescription charge is € 7.55 (2025) per packet of medication.
+If the cost of the medicine is less than the prescription charge, you must pay for the medicine yourself.
 Over-the-counter medicines, dietary supplements and alternative medicines are not subsidized.

-Medical aids and appliances
+Medical Aids and Appliances

-Patients generally only pay a co-payment:
+Patients generally only pay a contribution towards the cost:

-• For remedies and aids, you pay 10% of the costs yourself, but at least €40.40 (2024 value).
+• For medical aids and appliances, you pay 10% of the costs yourself, or a minimum of € 43 (as of 2025).

 • Children under the age of 15